12 January 2023

 Like other political assemblies, such as national parliaments or local/regional councils, the sessions are formal gatherings where the Congress members examine reports, hold thematic debates and adopt recommendations.

-To learn more about the Congress, please.
+To learn more about the Congress, please consult the website.

 The Congress and youth participation